iotmodels/specs/resolution-convention.md

 ### Casing

-Based on the file/folder rules, only one DTMI can be stored with specific casing.
+Based on the file/folder rules, only one DTMI can be stored regardless of id casing.

 :heavy_check_mark: Valid